jorgueagui/polBpy/README.md

 ## Version History
 - 0.1.0, June 16, 2024.
 First version.
 - 0.1.1, June 23, 2024.
 Minor patches in Tutorial V.
+- 0.1.2, October 12, 2024.
+Add the option to output the MCMC samples to mcmc_fit.
+Updated Tutorial III.

 ## Issues
 For any issues found with this package, please report to jordan.guerra [at] gmail.com.